li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

 # Final Project

 ### Project Outline
-I hope to show why the government's restricted plan should be followe with compliance.
+I hope to show why the government's restricted plan should be followed by compliance.
+More importantly, I hope to demonstrate that case increase in easier restriction state is likely to affect the cases in its neighbors.

 OLD VERSION:
 <span style="color:gray"> For the final project, I will explain using data on how partial easing on restriction may affect the entire country in the U.S. I will use the data when the pandemic just started, after stay-at-home order, after reopening was ordered, and cases now. </span>